Haz679/blog/source/_posts/Sprint-2.md

 ### Bibliography
-- Panmore Institute.
-(2019).
-Ethical Hacking Code of Ethics: Security, Risk & Issues - Panmore Institute. [online] Available at: http://panmore.com/ethical-hacking-code-of-ethics-security-risk-issues [Accessed 12 Feb.
-2019].
+- Panmore Institute, 2019.
+Ethical Hacking Code of Ethics: Security, Risk & Issues - Panmore Institute, accessed 12 Feb 2019, <http://panmore.com/ethical-hacking-code-of-ethics-security-risk-issues>
-- Computerhope.com.
-(2019).
-What is Ethical Hacking?. [online] Available at: https://www.computerhope.com/jargon/e/ethihack.htm [Accessed 12 Feb.
-2019].
+- Computerhope.com, 2019).
+What is Ethical Hacking?. accessed 12 Feb 2019, <https://www.computerhope.com/jargon/e/ethihack.htm>

 ## Bug Bounties on stakeholders
 Bug bounty allow security teams to earn a sum of money for a bug that is found in an organisation's website.
 This bounty encourages persistance and hard work in the search, futureproofing the company from future attacks.
 Such a program can be an issue as bugs may be disclosed to the public on purpose, exposing data and other sensitive information unbenownst to the componay and likewise to their stakeholders.